madhu221b/uva-dl2-team11/blogpost.md

-We began seeing graphs with sparse connections along average shortest path 6.93 as seen in [Figure 9](#fig9)
+We begin seeing graphs with sparse connections along average shortest path 6.93 as seen in [Figure 9](#fig9).
 Both the qualitative analysis and the accuracies analysis suggest that graphs with high LRI would have low Cheeger constant and average shortest path of length 6.93 and below.
 However, as can be seen, the majority of graphs in the dataset do not suffer from bottlenecking.

 ### 6. Conclusion